 Design by Serban Cristescu is concise, uniform and appealing.
 The use of the dark backgrounds and red line throughout present a unified package.Endpapers are blown up panels, and there are no issue dividers, just the table of contents and gallery listing.

-The volume came shrink wrapped in its cardboard case with small colour sales sticker.
+The volume came shrink wrapped in its cardboard case with a small colour sales sticker.
 Sewn binding, heavy paper stock make for a well designed and produced book.

 Star Wars Artifact Ed HC